-The Asus ROG Azoth is a 75% hot-swap keyboard with pre-lubed switches
+The Asus ROG Azoth is a 75% hot-swap keyboard with pre-lubed switches and an OLED display

-(Pocket-lint) - Asus has revealed a new gaming keyboard at CES 2023 which is bristling with features you'd normally only find on a custom keyboard.
+Asus has revealed a new gaming keyboard at CES 2023 which is bristling with features you'd normally only find on a custom keyboard.

 The ROG Azoth is a 75 per cent wireless gaming keyboard which includes nifty features like hot-swappable switches, PBT doubleshot keycaps, a built-in OLED display and three layers of sound dampening too.